afternoon2/gradient/README.md

 // result in svg defs element
 ```

-## Note about opacity
+## Notes about opacity
-If you provide colors in hexadecimal format, you will not see the effects of multiplying, because there will be no opacity set.
-For multiple gradients initial strings should be in rgba format, unless you don't want to handle the transparency.
+If you provide colors in rgb format, you will not see the effects of multiplying, because there will be no opacity set.
+For multiple gradients initial colors should be in rgba format, unless you don't want to handle the transparency.

 You can also set blend mode to get desired visual effect.
-However - it might be tricky for some beginner users in the Svg.
+However - it might be tricky for some beginner users, especially when it comes to svg gradients.

+**Important!
+Blend mode will be needed in case of using `bezier` interpolation, because it ignores opacity values.**